fstenersen/IAC-OpenTerra/README.md

 # IAC-H23
-For emnet Infrastructure as Code IIKG3005
+For the course Infrastructure as Code IIKG3005.
+OpenTerraAS is a fictional company.